+Here’s why!
 Inside my library, you’ll find a growing list of printable resources to help your children love to learn.

 Each activity, game, lesson plan, e-book, and journal are well tested and loved.
 After teaching middle school and high school English (where it’s pretty clear what works and doesn’t) and homeschooling for four years, I’ve collected A LOT of different ways to help kids/teens get excited about reading, writing, math, science, life skills, travel, and being outdoors.

 I want to share my resources with you for the same reason I created Curiosity Encouraged.

 I’ve seen what it looks like when children don’t.
 When learning is painful.
 When they aren’t engaged.
 They struggle to pay attention, to understand, to remember what they’ve learned.
 Shame can get into the mix.
 As can feelings of failure and worry.

 When children (when any of us) are interested and curious, learning becomes play and play becomes learning.
 Not learning for a test, not memorization for the moment, but meaning making, absorption, real-life learning.